espressif/esp_secure_cert_mgr/tools/README.md

 * When configuring the DS peripheral, by default the configuration script does not enable the read protection for the efuse key block in which the DS key is programmed.
 This is done for allowing flexibility while using the script for development purpose.
 Please provide the `--production` option as an additional argument to below command/s to enable the read protection for the respective efuse key block.

 * Please remove the `--configure_ds` argument from these commands if use of the DS peripheral is disabled in the menu config.
-WARNING: This is not recommended for production purpose as the private key shall be stored as plaintext.
+> **WARNING**: This is not recommended for production purpose as the private key shall be stored as plaintext.

 ## Generate `esp_secure_cert` partition of type `cust_flash_tlv`: